Oxidation state: Ambiguous/arbitrary oxidation states

-The typical oxidation state of nitrogen in N_{2}O is +1, which also obtains for both nitrogens by a molecular orbital approach.
+The typical oxidation state of nitrogen in N2O is +1, which also obtains for both nitrogens by a molecular orbital approach.
 The formal charges on the right comply with electronegativities, which implies an added ionic bonding contribution.
 Indeed, the estimated N−N and N−O bond orders are 2.76 and 1.9, respectively, approaching the formula of integer bond orders that would include the ionic contribution explicitly as a bond (in green):

 Conversely, formal charges against electronegativities in a Lewis structure decrease the bond order of the corresponding bond.
 An example is carbon monoxide with a bond-order estimate of 2.6.

 Fractional oxidation states

 Fractional oxidation states are often used to represent the average oxidation state of several atoms of the same element in a structure.
-For example, the formula of magnetite is Fe_{3}O_{4}, implying an average oxidation state for iron of +8/3.
+For example, the formula of magnetite is Fe3O4, implying an average oxidation state for iron of +8/3.
 However, this average value may not be representative if the atoms are not equivalent.
-In a Fe_{3}O_{4} crystal below 120 K, two-thirds of the cations are Fe^{3+} and one-third are Fe^{2+}, and the formula may be more clearly represented as FeO·Fe_{2}O_{3}.
+In a Fe3O4 crystal below 120 K, two-thirds of the cations are Fe(3+) and one-third are Fe(2+), and the formula may be more clearly represented as FeO·Fe2O3.

-Likewise, propane, C_{3}H_{8}, has been described as having a carbon oxidation state of −8/3.
-Again, this is an average value since the structure of the molecule is H_{3}C−CH_{2}−CH_{3}, with the first and third carbon atoms each having an oxidation state of −3 and the central one −2.
+Likewise, propane, C3H8, has been described as having a carbon oxidation state of −8/3.
+Again, this is an average value since the structure of the molecule is H3C\sCH2\sCH3, with the first and third carbon atoms each having an oxidation state of −3 and the central one −2.

-An example with true fractional oxidation states for equivalent atoms is potassium superoxide, KO_{2}.
-The diatomic superoxide ion O_{2}^{−} has an overall charge of −1, so each of its two equivalent oxygen atoms is assigned an oxidation state of −1/2.
+An example with true fractional oxidation states for equivalent atoms is potassium superoxide, KO2.
+The diatomic superoxide ion O2(−) has an overall charge of −1, so each of its two equivalent oxygen atoms is assigned an oxidation state of −1/2.
 This ion can be described as a resonance hybrid of two Lewis structures, where each oxygen has an oxidation state of 0 in one structure and −1 in the other.

-For the cyclopentadienyl anion C_{5}H_{5}^{−}, the oxidation state of C is −1 + −1/5 = −6/5.
+For the cyclopentadienyl anion C5H5(−), the oxidation state of C is −1 + −1/5 = −6/5.
 The −1 occurs because each carbon is bonded to one hydrogen atom (a less electronegative element), and the −1/5 because the total ionic charge of −1 is divided among five equivalent carbons.
 Again this can be described as a resonance hybrid of five equivalent structures, each having four carbons with oxidation state −1 and one with −2.